smhirmak/weather-app/README.md

 # Project Title

-This project is designed to show weather forecasts and developed using React, NextJS, TypeScript, Tailwind.
+This project is designed to show weather forecasts and developed using <b>React</b>, NextJS, TypeScript, Tailwind.

 ## Demo